instatetragrammaton/Patches/Xfer Serum/README.md

 * navigate to "User"
 * copy the .wav file in this folder

+If you don't have the "User" folder - just create one!
+When you restart Serum, it'll show up like the others.

 # About

 Serum is a great software synthesizer.
 It has arguably paved the way for a set of wavetable "supersynthesizers" - based on wavetables,